arielsafari/population-table/README.md

 2. Output the results sorted by population in descending order (if a country appears more than once, list all occurrences)
 3. Output the results to an HTML file with a table format.
 4. Add an option to filter results by a minimum population threshold.
-5. Download the flag image for each country and add a local file path when displaying the results.

 ## How to run locally?